frappsec/frappsec.github.io/FrAppSec.md

 _Dynamic analysis is a runtime simulated attack on an application that aims to identify and potentially exploit security weaknesses, with the goal of gaining access to the application's functions and data._

-It can be automated, manual or anything inbetween.
+It can be automated, manual or anything in between.
 Depending on the information that is provided to the expert performing the activity, it can be white, grey or black box.

 A white box approach means that the expert gets everything, from documentation to access to the infrastructure.
 He can conduct interviews with the actors involved to understand the functionality of the system and find flaws in the operating processes, not just on the technology side.
 The white box approach is highly desirable but not always feasible.